cloudgraphdev/cli/README.md

 <br />

-Find all the burstable instances
+Find all the burstable `T` series instances:

 ```graphql
 query {